dzackgarza/Notes/Class_Notes/2020/Fall/Algebraic Curves/sections/08 Lecture 8.md

 For the next part, it's perhaps easiest to consider the case $k = \bar k$ so everything has degree 1.
-If you go from a divisor to adding a single degree 1 place, this lemma says that if you increase your Riemann-Roch space by either allowing
+If you go from a divisor to adding a single degree 1 place, this lemma says that if you increase your Riemann-Roch space by either allowing a pole at a point you didn't allow before or allowing a pole of order 1 greater, then the dimension increases by at most 1.

 :::{.proof title="of lemma, part (b)"}
+From the previous argument, we see that it's enough to do this one place at a time.
+So we can easily reduce to the case $B = A + P$ for $P$ some place of degree not necessarily equal to 1.

 :::